 The audit shall consist of spot checks of selected hazards and faults to establish that argumentation supporting the safety concept is understandable and logical and validation plans are suitable and have been completed.

-Recommendations may be made for tests to be performed in paragraph 4. to verify the safety concept."
+[The Technical Service may perform or may require to performtests as specified in paragraph 4. to verify [/ be satisfied with] the safety concept.]"

 Insert new paragraph 3.4.4.2., to read:

-"3.4.4.2.
-This documentation shall describe the resistance of "The System" to environmental influences, e.g. climate, mechanical resistance and electromagnetic compatibility."
+["3.4.4.2.
+This documentation shall describe the resistance of "The System" to environmental influences, e.g. climate, mechanical resistance and electromagnetic compatibility."]
+(Here or in the core of the Regulation?)

 Paragraph 4.1.2., amend to read: